Lisbon

 Housing affordability is the most acute local tension.
 Lisbon rents rose sharply between 2018 and 2024 as the city's international profile increased, and nomad demand is cited by tenant advocates as a driver of displacement.
 The city sits at the nexus of three distinct Lowdown policy narratives: immigration tightening (D8, AIMA backlog, citizenship window), STR regulation (Airbnb, EU Regulation 2024/1028), and EU digital sovereignty.

-On 20 May 2026, EU Regulation 2024/1028 goes live and Portugal's SDEP is operational — meaning Lisbon's STR activity flows into the EU data architecture from today.
+On 20 May 2026, EU Regulation 2024/1028 went live and Portugal's SDEP became operational, meaning Lisbon's STR activity flows into the EU data architecture.
 However, the Câmara Municipal de Lisboa and every other housing department pulling the Eurostat panel is calibrating policy against a 2024 baseline of 854 million guest-nights that is structurally too low by roughly a third, after TripAdvisor's November 2024 panel exit.
-AIMA's cultural-mediator strike, 52 days in today, leaves Portugal's SDEP operational but its visa-processing pipeline behind it stalled — the dataset every D8 applicant and every Spanish housing department will be reading by July includes a Lisbon whose immigration bureaucracy is running at strike-reduced capacity.
+AIMA's cultural-mediator strike Left Portugal's SDEP operational while its Visa-processing pipeline stalled through the spring; by 1 July 2026 the agency's national backlog, whose residual tail is now worked from AIMA's Porto office, had fallen to 30,000 cases from a peak near one million inherited from the disbanded SEF.